 Prepare the tires by taking them off the car and rolling them around to the garden.

 Simply find an ideal location to begin growing your first harvest.
-The spot should receive as much light as possible, not be drenched constantly, and not contain many large rocks.
+The spot should receive as much light as possible, not be drenched constantly, and should not contain many large rocks.

 Place a weed suppressant on the floor or even just a bit of cardboard from an old box.
 Place your first tire over the cardboard.
-Fill with soil or compost. which would be better for the mother of your harvest.
+Fill with soil or compost. which would be better for the mother potato of your harvest.

 Give the soil a lavish drink of water, literally let all the soil become at least damp.
 Now using your hand, make a hole in the center of the soil big enough to let your potato rest in peace and still be covered over.